Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 The mechanism is exactly the same as with a triple stream of graphs.

 [RiverBench](http://w3id.org/riverbench) uses this pattern for distributing its RDF dataset streams (see [example](https://w3id.org/riverbench/datasets/nanopubs/dev)).
 Note that in RiverBench the stream may be equivalently considered a flat RDF quad stream – the serialization is the same, it only depends on the interpretation on the side of the consumer.

-#### RDF dataset stream (as `GRAPHS`)

-You want to stream RDF datasets or a subclass of them – for example [timestamped named graphs]({{ stax_link('taxonomy#timestamped-rdf-named-graph-stream') }}), using the [RSP Data Model](https://streamreasoning.org/RSP-QL/Abstract%20Syntax%20and%20Semantics%20Document/), where each stream element is a named graph and a bunch of statements about this graph in the default graph.
-This can be physically encoded as a `GRAPHS` stream, where the stream frames correspond to different datasets:

-??? example "Example (click to expand)"

-    - Stream frame 1
-        - Stream options
-        - Start graph (default)
-        - Triple 1 (of default graph, dataset 1)
-        - Triple 2 (of default graph, dataset 1)
-        - ...
-        - Triple 134 (of default graph, dataset 1)
-        - End graph
-        - Start graph (named)
-        - Triple 1 (of named graph, dataset 1)
-        - Triple 2 (of named graph, dataset 1)
-        - ...
-        - Triple 97 (of named graph, dataset 1)
-        - End graph
-    - Stream frame 2
-        - Start graph (default)
-        - Triple 1 (of default graph, dataset 2)
-        - Triple 2 (of default graph, dataset 2)
-        - ...
-        - Triple 77 (of default graph, dataset 2)
-        - End graph
-        - Start graph (named)
-        - Triple 1 (of named graph, dataset 2)
-        - Triple 2 (of named graph, dataset 2)
-        - ...
-        - Triple 21 (of named graph, dataset 2)
-        - End graph
-    - ...

-Of course each stream frame could contain more than one named graph, and the graphs can be of different sizes.

 ## Ordering and delivery guarantees